the-living/draw-bot/FIRMWARE/README.md

-# Portrait-bot Firmware
+# Draw-bot Firmware

-The _Portrait-bot_ is driven by an Arduino UNO with a [CNC Shield](http://blog.protoneer.co.nz/arduino-cnc-shield/) running [grbl-servo](https://github.com/cprezzi/grbl-servo) firmware.
+The _draw-bot_ is driven by an Arduino UNO with a [CNC Shield](http://blog.protoneer.co.nz/arduino-cnc-shield/) running [grbl-servo](https://github.com/cprezzi/grbl-servo) firmware.
 This firmware is a modified version of [GRBL v1.1](https://github.com/gnea/grbl/) that replaces spindle functionality with controls for a servo motor.
 Please refer to the [GRBL wiki](https://github.com/gnea/grbl/wiki) for more information on its capabilities and interfacing methods.

 Loading the Arduino with the correct firmware and settings should only need to be done once -- GRBL stores machine settings on its onboard EEPROM memory.

 ### UPDATING THE FIRMWARE
-In order to use the portrait-bot controller application, the connected arduino must be running the correct version of GRBL.
+In order to use the draw-bot controller application, the connected arduino must be running the correct version of GRBL.
 There are two methods to flash the firmware to the arduino.

 #### Method 1: Compile & upload GRBL via Arduino IDE
 - Make sure you have a copy of the [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed on your computer. _Do not use the web-based version._